 - System Requirements – Is your computer able to run the PureEdge Viewer?

 - PureEdge Viewer – Have you successfully installed the required PureEdge Viewer?

 - Converting Documents to PDF – Do you have a PDF generator?

-To apply for NIH funding via Grants.gov, the PI must be registered with eRA Commons.
-PIs DO NOT need to register with Grants.gov – UAMS has registered as an institution.
+To apply for National Institutes of Health funding via Grants.gov, the principal investigator must be registered with eRA Commons.
+Principal investigators do not need to register with Grants.gov – UAMS has registered as an institution.
 Tim Atkinson, Director of the Office of Research and Sponsored Programs, is a registered authorized organization representative (AOR).

 The PureEdge Viewer is a small, free program that will allow you to access, complete, and submit applications electronically and securely via Grants.gov.

 Download the PureEdge Viewer for Windows Users – installations instructions are attached.
 If you encounter problems with the installation, please contact the UAMS Help Desk for help.
 If the Help Desk is unable to resolve the problem, visit the Grants.gov Customer Support page.

 The National Institutes of Health require that applicants submit attachments to Grants.gov as a PDF.
 Note: Grants.gov might accept other file types; however, the National Institutes of Health will only accept PDF.
 Using PDF allows you to preserve the formatting of your document.

 PDF generator software is available to help you save your documents as PDFs.
 There are several programs available for both PCs and Macs, along with websites that will perform the conversion for you.